DreamOfTheRedChamber/system-design-interviews/mysql.md

 	- MySQL XA
 	- Spring JTA

-#### Cross shard joins
+##### Query Cross shard
-* Usually needed when creating reports.
+* When data
-	- Execute the query in a map-reduce fashion.
+* Usually use two sets of data to solve the problem
-	- Replicate all the shards to a separate reporting server and run the query.
+	- One data is based on unique sharding key.
-* To resolve the problem, we could
+	- The other one is data replicated asynchronously to Elasticsearch or Solr.

-	- Replicate it in another table
+##### Unique global key

-#### Unique global key
+* UUID
-##### UUID
+	- UUID is the most simple way to generate a global unique ID - 32 bit HEX number.
-##### Redis
+* Redis
-##### Twitter
+* Twitter
-##### Industrial approach
+* Industrial approach
 	* Generate a unique UUID
 		- UUID takes 128 bit.
 	* Use a composite key
 		- The first part is the shard identifier (see “Mapping the Sharding Key” on page 206)
 		- The second part is a locally generated identifier (which can be generated using AUTO_INCREMENT).
 		- Note that the shard identifier is used when generating the key, so if a row with this identifier is moved, the original shard identifier has to move with it.
 You can solve this by maintaining, in addition to the column with the AUTO_INCREMENT, an extra column containing the shard identifier for the shard where the row was created.

-#### Reshard
+##### Reshard
 * Use 2's multiply number as table's number or database's number.

 # Future readings
 * MySQL DDL as big transaction